taddybearrr/sql-data-warehouse-project/README.md

 ## 💼 Business Impact & Enablement

 Although this project does not perform direct business analysis, it lays the critical groundwork for it.
-By consolidating messy, disconnected ERP and CRM datasets into a unified, structured data warehouse, this project delivers several key business enablement outcomes:
+By consolidating messy, disconnected ERP and CRM datasets into a unified, structured data warehouse, this project delivers key business enablement outcomes:

-### ✅ 1.
-Centralized, Reliable Data Platform
-- Unified six separate raw CSV datasets from multiple systems into a centralized SQL data warehouse using Medallion Architecture (Bronze → Silver → Gold).
-- Eliminated the need for analysts to work with inconsistent, error-prone flat files.

-### ✅ 2.
-Analytics-Ready Data Models
-- Delivered a **star schema sales data mart** (`fact_sales`, `dim_customers`, `dim_products`) that enables seamless integration into BI tools like Power BI or Tableau.
-- Structured the data in a way that supports fast, efficient querying for revenue trends, customer segmentation, and product analysis.

-### ✅ 3.
-High Data Quality and Trust
-- Applied data cleansing, transformation, and validation at the Silver layer to correct date logic, null values, inconsistent formats, and pricing anomalies.
-- Designed Gold layer views with enforced referential integrity — ensuring every fact table record is accurately linked to a valid customer and product.

-### ✅ 4.
-Reusable Engineering Framework
-- Established a modular ETL structure using SQL scripts and stored procedures for each layer of the architecture.
-- Created reusable logic for future ingestion, cleansing, and modeling, accelerating time-to-insight for future datasets or projects.

-### ✅ 5.
-Stakeholder Enablement
-- Enabled data analysts and BI developers to focus on insights and reporting — not cleaning or merging data.
-- Provided a reliable foundation for business teams to build dashboards, KPIs, and decision-making tools aligned with trusted data sources.
+- A centralized data platform
+- High data quality and trust
+- Reusable engineering framework
+- Enablement of business-ready insights & reporting

 ## 👨‍💼 About Me